Crs ‘incapable’ of planning decisions

 According to IBAC, Smith “often did not read the voluminous Casey Council planning papers, instead preferring to follow Councillor (Sam) Aziz’s lead because he had confidence in Councillor Aziz’s judgment on those matters”.

-IBAC found that Aziz received about $600,000 from Woodman while supporting the developer and associated entities in planning decisions.
+IBAC found that Aziz received about $600,000 from Woodman while supporting the developer and associated entities in planning decisions without declaring his “blatant” conflict of interest.

-In 2022, Greater Dandenong introduced a register for councillors to declare their meetings with developers and lobbyists over proposed land use changes and developments.

-“If the Government put in planning panels, there needs to be significant consultation with all stakeholders.
-Objections by residents need to be taken seriously.”

-Premier Daniel Andrews has indicated that the role of local councils in “significant planning decisions” should be reduced.
+Premier Daniel Andrews has indicated that the role of local councils in “significant planning decisions” should be reduced, emphasising the urgent need for housing supply.

 “To have part-time councillors making decisions to turn, say, farmland into a new suburb where you’re talking about vast amounts of money – there’s clearly a risk that things can go wrong there.